Ethics, Values and Integrity

-PSRG ethics research has a firm focus on exploring values, cultures and norms of individuals, organisations and institutions, seeking to understand how they emerge, change and influence practice.
-Organisations and institution are increasingly assessed in terms of their ethics, values and integrity as a part of evaluations of their value, performance and contribution.
+The Public Service Research Group (PSRG) ethics research focuses on exploring the values, cultures and norms of individuals, organisations and institutions.
+We seek to understand how they emerge, change and influence practice.
+The evaluation of a company's value, performance and contribution is increasingly measured in terms of ethics, values and integrity.
 These assessments lead to conclusions about their purpose, legitimacy, commitment and accountability, leading to favourable or unfavourable conclusions about their trustworthiness, standards and conduct.

 Impact

-The theme brings together researchers with a broad range of theoretical and methodological expertise across a diversity of domains.
-We have extensive experience with a vast array of well-established, emerging and innovative methods.
+This theme brings together researchers with a broad range of theoretical and methodological expertise across a diversity of domains.
+We have extensive experience with an array of well-established, emerging and innovative methods.
 Given our expertise, we contribute to the development of novel approaches to understanding and resolving complex problems.

 This theme brings together researchers with a broad range of theoretical and methodological expertise across the domains of: